-If fertilization does not occur, the egg moves down the fallopian tube to the uterus, where it degenerates, and passes through the uterus with the next menstrual period.
+If fertilization does not occur, the egg continues to move down the fallopian tube towards the uterus, and it eventually degenerates and passes through the uterus with the next menstrual period.

-In the uterus, the cells continue to divide, becoming a hollow ball of cells called a blastocyst.
-The blastocyst implants in the wall of the uterus about 6 days after fertilization.
+As the fertilized egg moves down the fallopian tube, its cells divide repeatedly, forming a ball of cells called a blastocyst.
+About 6 days after fertilization, the blastocyst implants in the wall of the uterus.

 If more than one egg is released and fertilized, the resulting pregnancy involves more than one fetus, usually two.
 These are fraternal twins, as each fertilized egg is genetically different.

 In the case of identical twins, one fertilized egg separates into two embryos after it has begun to divide.
 Since one egg was fertilized by one sperm, the genetic material in the two embryos is identical.